Chained Heat: Reception

-The film was nominated for two Razzie Awards including Worst Actress for Blair and won Worst Supporting Actress for Danning.
+The film was nominated for two Golden Raspberry Awards including Worst Actress for Linda Blair and won Worst Supporting Actress for Sybil Danning at the 4th Golden Raspberry Awards for her performances in this film and Hercules.

-Chained Heat (Uncut and remastered edition) was released in 2011 as a DVD Women In Prison box set with Red Heat (1985) and Jungle Warriors (1984).
+Chained Heat (uncut and remastered edition) was released in 2011 in a "Women in Prison" DVD box set with Red Heat (1985) and Jungle Warriors (1984).

 Sequels

-In 1993 the sequel Chained Heat II, starring Brigitte Nielsen, Paul Koslo, Kimberley Kates and Kari Whitman was released.
-The film was directed by Lloyd Simandl and released in Canada.
+In 1993, the sequel Chained Heat II, starring Brigitte Nielsen, Paul Koslo, Kimberley Kates and Kari Whitman was released.
+The film was directed by Lloyd A. Simandl and released in Canada.
 This was followed by the 1998 release of Chained Heat 3: Hell Mountain.
-The film starred Nicole Nieth, Kate Rodgers, and Bentley Mitchum and was directed by Mike Rhol from a screenplay by Chris Hyde.
+The film stars Nicole Nieth, Kate Rodgers, and Bentley Mitchum and was directed by Mike Rhol from a screenplay by Chris Hyde.

 Both sequels bear little to no relation to the first film.